RusDyn/sus_extension/README.md

 It helps to receive summary for each potential cofoinder profile and get througn this process faster

 ##
-## Usage
+## Simple usage

-- Download ready to use extension
+- Download ready to use extension from releases
 - Install to your Chrome browser locally
 - Go to your profile page on SUS and enter OpenAI API keys
 - Go to matchmaking platform, wait for 20 second and receive summary